Exception1984/CS323-2022/README.md

 We created a short [Introduction](introduction.md) about the prerequisites of the course, which hardware to use and how to set up the programming environment.

 # Slack Channel
 Please attend the [Slack Workspace](https://join.slack.com/t/cs323-2022/shared_invite/zt-1ekce91hy-xBverAhvVbqRxEHbs_lsVQ) of the course to ask questions.
-Please always use the 'General' and only contact the respective TA in exceptional cases.
+Please always use the `General` channel to ask project-related questions and only contact the respective TA in exceptional cases.